stoermelder/vcvrack-packone/docs/EightFace.md

 ### Write-Mode

 Write-mode is used to save presets in 8FACE.
 You enter write mode by flipping the switch on the bottom to the "W"-position.
 To store a preset simply configure your module left of 8FACE and then short press a slot-button numbered 1 to 8.
 The LEDs next to the slot-button turn red when a slot is already in use.
 To clear a slot long-press a button.
+In write-mode any input in SLOT is ignored and sequencing is disabled.

 ### Read-Mode